Kinesio Taping Or Elastic Therapeutic Tape In Murfreesboro

 Kinesio taping is a therapeutic tool or therapeutic taping technique developed by Japanese chiropractor Dr. Kenzo Kase in the 1970s for pain alleviation and better soft tissue healing.

-Kinesio tape microscopically lifts the skin to form convolutions in skin to increase interstitial space, and facilitate lymphatic drainage and reduce inflammation.
+Kinesio tape microscopically lifts the skin to form convolutions to increase interstitial space, facilitate lymphatic drainage, and reduce inflammation.
 It works by stimulating the epidermis at a cellular level.
 We apply the Kinesio tape after evaluating and assessing your condition and deciding on the appropriate application.